go-faster/oteldb/README.md

 The [YTsaurus](https://ytsaurus.tech/) is a primary storage for telemetry data.
 An open source big data platform for distributed storage and processing.

-- Hierarchical multitenancy with secure resource isolation
+- Hierarchical multi-tenancy with secure resource isolation
-- OLAP anbd OLTP
+- OLAP and OLTP
 - MapReduce, ACID
 - ClickHouse protocol compatible
 - Exabyte scale, up to 1M CPU, 10K+ nodes